meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: Taking responsibility for one's actions and understanding their consequences on both micro and macro levels allows for conscious decision-making and purposeful living.

-Ritual: Divination practices like Tarot, runes, and scrying can help identify potential consequences of actions and explore the dynamics of cause and effect in play.
+**Ritual**: Divination practices like Tarot, runes, and scrying can help identify potential consequences of actions and explore the dynamics of cause and effect in play.

 ### VII.
 The Principle of Gender